Helena Morrissey, Baroness Morrissey: Career

 gained the Baroness as a director in November 2022.

+Morrissey chairs the boards of Fidelis Insurance Holdings, Altum Group, and Barnett Waddingham.

 Campaigns

 In 2010, Morrissey established the 30% Club to campaign for greater female representation on company boards.
 She is a trustee at the Eve Appeal, which raises money for gynaecological cancers, and she is a former chairperson of the corporate board of the Royal Academy of Arts.

 Honours

 In 2016, Morrissey was awarded an honorary doctorate by the University of Cambridge.

 Morrissey was appointed Commander of the Order of the British Empire (CBE) in the 2012 New Year Honours for services to UK business and promoted Dame Commander of the Order of the British Empire (DBE) in the 2017 Birthday Honours for services to diversity in financial services.

 On 3 September 2020, she was created Baroness Morrissey, of Chapel Green in the Royal County of Berkshire.
+She sits in the House of Lords as a Conservative.
 On 28 September 2020, she made her maiden speech in the Lords.

 Personal life

 Baroness Morrissey and her husband, Richard, a former financial journalist and stay-at-home dad, are the parents of nine children, three boys and six girls, one of whom is musician Flo Morrissey.
 They met whilst studying at Cambridge and live in Notting Hill, London.